w3f/research/docs/polkadot/networking/4-xcmp.rst

 Although different from the internet's recipient-controlled processing, fairness does not introduce much overhead since for global ordering and reliability, message-passing is co-ordinated via the relay chain anyways, and enforcing fairness on top of this is straightforward.

-If recipient parachains feel that they are being spammed by certain sending parachains, they may selectively close these channels.
+If receiving parachains feel that they are being spammed by certain sending parachains, they may selectively close these channels.